GBaath/Portfolio/Wheelin'andStealin'/README.md

 </details>

 The basemodules are then connected to eachother, as well as sub modules, using connection points placed on the prafab (the blue dots in the image above).
-As you enter a newly generated room, a new one is generated behind a new door, and the prvious one gets unloaded.
+As you enter a newly generated room, a new one is generated behind a new door, and the previous one gets unloaded.

 <table>
   <tr>